demystifyfp/demystifyfp/content/clojure/marketplace-middleware/creating-cron-jobs-in-clojure.md

   AllocateOrderJob)
 ```

 The higher-order function `channel/allocate-order` that we pass here to the `handle` function is a multi-method that takes care of the allocating order from different marketplace channels.
-This is also not defined yet.
-So, let's add them as well.
+It is also not defined yet.
+So, let's add it as well.

 ```clojure
 ; src/wheel/marketplace/channel.clj